Decade of weak profits prompts rethink for global banks in China

 It then went on to link up with a different partner, though that joint venture is currently loss making.

-Goldman Sachs (GS.N) and UBS, which enjoy greater control of their joint ventures because they also entered the market early have also been moderately successful.
-Some banks, including Bank of America Corp (BAC.N) and HSBC (HSBA.L) have avoided investment banking partnerships altogether.
+Goldman Sachs and UBS, which enjoy greater control of their joint ventures because they also entered the market early have also been moderately successful.
+Some banks, including Bank of America Corp and HSBC have avoided investment banking partnerships altogether.

-However despite poor earnings and a tough regulatory environment, most foreign players in China continue to prefer to tweak their strategy and look at new opportunities such as securitization, rather than lose their hard-earned investment banking license, bankers told Reuters.
+However despite poor earnings and a tough regulatory environment, most foreign players in China continue to prefer to tweak their strategy and look at new opportunities such as securitisation, rather than lose their hard-earned investment banking licence, bankers told Reuters.